OpenTWEMP/OpenTWEMP-Community-Browser/README.md

 * TWEMP.Browser.QA.Benchmarking
 * TWEMP.Browser.QA.UnitTesting

-### :small_blue_diamond: beta-game-support
+### :small_blue_diamond: beta24-game-support

 This branch has to allow only commits related with the M2TW game support implementation:

 * TWEMP.Browser.Core.GamingSupport

-### :small_blue_diamond: beta-mods-presets
+### :small_blue_diamond: beta24-mods-presets

 This branch has to allow only commits related with preparation of presets for M2TW modifications.

-### :small_blue_diamond: beta-gui-classic
+### :small_blue_diamond: beta24-gui-classic

 This branch has to allow only commits related with improving the classic GUI of the browser:

 * TWEMP.Browser.App.Classic.CommonLibrary
 * TWEMP.Browser.App.Classic.WinForms

-### :small_blue_diamond: challenge-gui-modern
+### :small_blue_diamond: beta24-gui-modern

-This branch has to allow only commits related with experimental implementation of modern cross-platform GUI for the browser.
+This branch has to allow only commits related with the implementation of a modern cross-platform GUI.

-This challenge encourages to try a new GUI framework (Avalonia/Uno/MAUI) as a replacement for the classic Windows Forms GUI.
+This challenge encourages to try a new GUI framework as a replacement for the classic GUI:

+* Avalonia
+* Uno
+* MAUI

-### :small_blue_diamond: challenge-database
+### :small_blue_diamond: beta24-database

-This branch has to allow only commits related with experimental implementation of the local SQLite database:
+This branch has to allow only commits related with the implementation of the local SQLite database:

 * TWEMP.Browser.Core.DataContext
 * TWEMP.Browser.Core.EntityModels

-### :small_blue_diamond: challenge-worker
+### :small_blue_diamond: beta24-worker

-This branch has to allow only commits related with experimental implementation of the local worker service:
+This branch has to allow only commits related with the implementation of the local worker service:

 * TWEMP.Browser.App.WorkerService

-### :small_blue_diamond: sandbox

-This branch has to allow only commits related with experiments of any ideas beyound project's code base:

-* TWE-Testing-Sandbox

-### :small_blue_diamond: automation
+### :small_blue_diamond: beta24-automation

 This branch has to allow only commits related with creation of automation for the project.

 These activities are GitHub Actions, configuration files, utilities, scripts and etc.

+### :small_blue_diamond: beta24-sandbox

+This branch has to allow only commits related with experiments of ideas beyound project's code base:

+* TWE-Testing-Sandbox

 ---